ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 View Chinese description  |  [查看中文说明](README.cn.md)

-Compile a custom kernel as needed.
-This kernel can be used in [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) and [OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt) systems.
-Commonly used in systems made with the [unifreq](https://github.com/unifreq/openwrt_packit) standard.
+- This kernel can be used in [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) and [OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt) systems.
+Commonly used in systems made with the [unifreq](https://github.com/unifreq) standard.

+- You can adjust the configuration of the kernel as needed, such as adding drivers and patches.
+It is also possible to compile personalized signature kernels with special meanings according to mood, such as `5.10.95-happy-new-year`, `5.10.96-beijing-winter-olympics`, `5.10.99-valentines-day` and so on.

 ## Local compile command description